MaaAssistantArknights/maa-cli/README-EN.md

 params = { client_type = "Official", start_game_enabled = true } # the params of given task
 ```

+See documentation of [MAA](https://maa.plus/docs/en-us/3.1-INTEGRATION.html#asstappendtask) for all available task types and params.

 #### Task variants and conditions

-If you want to run a task with different params based on some conditions,
-you can define multiple variants of a task:
+In some case, you may want to run a task with different params in different conditions.
+You can define multiple variants for a task, and use `condition` field to determine whether the variant should be used.
+For example, you may want to use different infrast plan in different time period of a day:

 ```toml
 [[tasks]]